shawenyao/jekyll-now/_posts/2021-05-22-Price-Efficiency-on-Uniswap.md

 ## Conclusions

 Uniswap is still a somewhat niche exchange - that is, even in the crypto space.
-On a relative basis, the "traditional" exchanges such as Binance and Coinbase offer far greater liquidity (i.e., better market depth) than Uniswap does.
+On a relative basis, the "traditional" exchanges such as Binance and Coinbase offer greater liquidity (i.e., better market depth) than Uniswap does.
 To some extent, the price ratio spread is a reflection of the "additional" friction to trade on Uniswap today due to the limited liquidity it offers compared to Binance or Coinbase.
-It is by no means a deal-breaker though, as some would argue that it's worthwhile trade-off in exchange for no more central counterparty, full on-chain transparency, as well as the chance to get the UNI governance token.
+It is by no means a deal-breaker though, as some would argue that the trade-off is worth it in light of the full on-chain transparency, the absence of central counterparty, as well as the chance to win the UNI governance token.

 ## Appendix